dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 # Start using gulp in minutes

+Gulp is a terminal software and using it on Windows can be challenging.
+This guide will help you to start using gulp, however this guide is not limited to Windows, it also applies to Linux and macOS users.

-**⚠️ Note: If you do not use Windows, you can go straight to Step 2.** Step 1 is for Windows users to install a UNIX-like terminal that is usable for work - Linux and MacOS already have one.
+**⚠️ Note: If you do not use Windows, you can go straight to Step 2.** Step 1 is for Windows users to install a UNIX-like terminal that is usable for work - Linux and macOS already have one.

 *~ Introduction ~*